DrYenyen/Guide-Links-For-PS4/README.md

 # Guide-Links-For-PS4
 Links to guides for various things related to PS4 exploits
+# 1. An explanation about Goldhen, exploit compatability, PS4 downgrade conditions and other useful begginer information (WIP)
 # 1. [How to use a GUI tool to run PPPwn on Windows](https://github.com/DrYenyen/PPPwnGo-Guide)
 # 2. [How to set up Raspberry-Pi on Windows for PPPwn](https://github.com/DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi)
 # 3. [How to set up PPPwn on a OpenWRT compatible router(by FalsePhilosopher)](https://github.com/FalsePhilosopher/PPPwnWRT)
 # 4. [How to install FPKGS](https://github.com/DrYenyen/How-To-Install-PS4-FPKGS)
 # 5. [How to manually update PS4 firmware](https://github.com/DrYenyen/PS4-Firware-Update-Guide)
 # 6. [How-To-Use-Cheats-and-Patches-On-PS4](https://github.com/DrYenyen/How-To-Use-Goldhen-Cheats-and-Patches-On-PS4)
-# 7. How to region change pkgs(WIP)
+# 7. How to region change Games, Updates and DLC (WIP)
 # 8. How to Fake activate account for Chiaki(WIP)
+# 9. How to use Apollo Save Tool AIO (WIP)
+# 10. How to install Updates and DLC on Retail Games (WIP)
+# 11. How to install Updates and DLC on Dumped FPKG Games  (WIP)
+# 12.